PriceBlocs/react-priceblocs-js/README.md

 ### Presentation

 - Once initialized, you will be able to access your fetched data via the `usePriceBlocsContext` context hook
-- There are a variety of fields to help you present, update and initiate checkout
+- There are a variety of fields to help you:
+  - present price options
+  - update context values
+  - initiate checkout and billing sessions
+  - preview and confirm subscription updates

 | Key                                       | Type     | Description                                                               |
 | ----------------------------------------- | -------- | ------------------------------------------------------------------------- |